rustsec/advisory-db/CONTRIBUTING.md

 **Q: Does this project have a GPG key or other means of handling embargoed vulnerabilities?**

-A: We do not presently handle embargoed vulnerabilities.
+A: We do not handle embargoed vulnerabilities.
 Please ensure embargoes have been lifted and details have been disclosed to the public prior to filing them against RustSec.